Proactive Care for a Healthier Tomorrow:

 How long does an MRI scan take?

-Most MRI scans take between 20 and 45 minutes, depending on the body part examined and the type of scan required.
+Most MRI scans take between 20 and 45 minutes, depending on the body part being

 Is an MRI scan safe?

-MRI scans are very safe as they do not use ionising radiation.
-They rely on magnetic fields and radio waves.
+MRI scans are considered very safe because they do not use ionising radiation.

 Do I need contrast for my MRI?